mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 You can check this by starting this python version (check it especially carefully if you have multiple Python versions on your system) and typing

           import numpy
           import pandas
           import rpy2

-Statistical programming language R 3.2.0 or later
+You would also need statistical programming language R 3.2.0 or later

 You can check this by typing 'R' in the command line.
-For further support, in particular how to install R, please visit https://www.r-project.org/.
+To install R, please visit https://www.r-project.org/.
-If you cannot provide the LD-matrix file, you need to have the package TwoSampleMR.
+If you cannot provide the LD-matrix file, you need to have the package TwoSampleMR installed.